k8stack/go-resources/readme.md

 }
 ```

-## How do you compare two structs maps and slices?
+## How do you compare two structs maps and slices

 using reflect api,